 - an incremental phase can terminate before finishing all of its work and continue it later

 Note, that all of the above techniques have their strengths and weaknesses.
 For example, let's say we have a phase which can run concurrently with our application.
 A serial implementation of this phase requires 1% of the overall CPU performance and runs for 1000ms.
 In contrast, a parallel implementation utilizes 30% of CPU and completes its work in 50ms.

 In this example, the parallel solution uses more CPU overall, because it may be more complex and have to synchronize the threads.
 For CPU heave applications (for example batch jobs) it's a problem since we have less computing power to do effective work.

 Of course, this example has made-up numbers.
 However, it's clear that all applications have their own characteristics, so they have different GC requirements.

 For more detailed descriptions, please visit our article on Java memory management.

 3. ZGC Concepts

-On top of tried and tested GC techniques, ZGC introduces two new concepts: pointer coloring and load barriers.
+On top of the tried and tested GC techniques, ZGC introduces two new concepts: pointer coloring and load barriers.